tavareshugo/r-intro-tidyverse-gapminder/_episodes/05-manipulate_observations_dplyr.md

 - "Conditions can be set using several operators: `>`, `>=`, `<`, `<=`, `==`, `!=`, `%in%`."
 - "Conditions can be combined using `&` and `|`."
 - "The function `is.na()` can be used to identify missing values.
 It can be negated `!is.na()` to find non-missing values."
+- "Use the `ifelse()` function to define two different outcomes of a condition."
 source: Rmd
 ---